Google authentication in Nylas v2

 Nylas scopes

-⚠️ Nylas does not allow the all-access mail.google.com
+⚠️ Nylas doesn't allow the all-access mail.google.com